-Oxford Health is excited to be working in partnership with the Oxford Central Primary Care Network on the introduction of Specialist Mental Health Practitioners (MHP) for Primary Care.
+Oxford Health is excited to be working in partnership with North Oxfordshire Rural Alliance (NORA) Primary Care Network on the introduction of Specialist Mental Health Practitioners (MHP) for Primary Care.

-These new roles will enable patients aged 18+ to access dedicated mental health support in their surgery and, that support will have stronger links with specialist mental health services.
-Making it easier for patients to obtain the help they need, when they need it, within their community.
+This new role will enable patients aged 18+ to access dedicated mental health support in their surgery.
+You will have stronger links with specialist mental health services making it easier for patients to obtain the help they need, when they need it, within their community.

 Main duties of the job

-You will be based within Oxford Central Primary Care Network (PCN) working on a day-to-day basis out of Jericho Health Centre, accountable to the PCN leadership in a matrix management style.
+You will be based within some or all of the NORA practices, accountable to the PCN leadership in a matrix management style.
 However, as an Oxford Health member of staff, you will be fully connected to our Trust mental health teams for line management and team support; whilst also receiving full training and clinical supervision through the Trust to support your continuous development.

 - Community experience in mental health services for adults or older age adults with severe / significant / enduring mental illness